cortexlabs/cortex/docs/quick-start.md

 **Edit `resources/transformed_features.yaml` to convert the raw features into the appropriate inputs for a TensorFlow model**

-Here we use the built-in `normalize` and `index_string` transformers using the aggregators we computed earlier.
+Here we use the built-in `normalize` and `index_string` transformers using the aggregates we computed earlier.

 ```yaml
 - kind: transformed_feature